Matrix Credit Card vs. Surge

 Surge Mastercard® Credit Card is also offered by Continental Finance to applicants with any credit profile, including those with a limited credit history or poor credit.

 Like the Matrix, this card features a fast and easy application process, with results provided online.
 The Surge Mastercard is also part of the Mastercard payment network, so like the Matrix card, it is accepted at any merchant that displays the Mastercard logo.

-New applicants will receive an initial credit line of $500, subject available credit.
 This card is offered as a standard card, or secured version of this card, which requires you to submit a refundable security deposit before your account can be opened.
 The amount of your security deposit will then become your available credit.

 The standard interest rate on the Surge Mastercard is high and is a variable rate based on the Prime Rate so you’ll want to look at the rates and fees before applying.
 However, your payment due date will be at least 25 days after the close of each billing cycle.
 By paying the statement balance in full and on-time, interest charges will be waived.

 To begin using your card, you must first pay an annual fee.
 There is also a monthly maintenance fee associated with the card.
 The amount of these fees will be deducted from your available credit.
-For example, if you have a credit line of $500, your annual fee will be deducted from that initial credit limit until it has been paid off.

 Other fees include a one-time, additional card fee that may apply to some accounts.

 If you are approved for the Fit Mastercard, your initial credit limit could be up to $400.
 But there is an annual fee on this card which is charged upon approval.
 This lowers your credit line during the first month of being a cardmember.
 In addition, there is a one-time processing fee which is assessed to your account.
 This processing fee is replaced in year two by a monthly maintenance fee.
 The card also has one of the highest APRs in the credit card industry.

 So what’s the difference?